-Chapter 1 Introduces the tools and components associated with managing licenses on a Tru64 UNIX system.
+Chapter 1 Introduces the tools and components associated with managing licenses.
 The chapter explains the types of licenses available and how products are affected by LMF.
-The chapter also describes Product Authorization Keys (PAKs) and the license checking that

-LMF and the products that support it perform.
+The chapter also describes Product Authorization Keys (PAKs) and the license checking that LMF and the products that support it perform.

-Chapter 2 Describes the tasks you can perform using the lmf utility.
+Chapter 2 Describes the tasks you can perform using the 1mf utility.